scottpidzarko/LaravelBasicBoilerplate/readme.md

 root@docker-machine:~$ npm install
 ```

-If you have Yarn installed, run this instead from the root of the project:
+If you have Yarn installed, run this instead from the root of the project.
+DO NOT RUN BOTH:

 ```console
 foo@bar:~$ yarn
 ```

-#

-We are now going to set the administrator account information.
-To do this you need to navigate to this file and change the name/email/password of the Administrator account.

-You can delete the other dummy users, but do not delete the administrator account or you will not be able to access the backend.
+9. Admin/Dummy account setup & DB seed:

+Open database\seeds\Auth\UserTableSeeder.php in the project, and adjust as you need.
+Feel free to delete the dummy accounts, but leave at least one account so you can access the backend of the site!

-Now seed the database with:
+Seed the database with:

 ```console
 foo@bar:~$ php artisan db:seed
 ```

+This adds the administrator account information in the database defined in your laravel project .env file

 You should get a message for each file seeded, you should see the information in your database tables.

-7. NPM Run '\*'
+10. NPM Run '\*'
 Now that you have the database tables and default rows, you need to build the styles and scripts.

 These files are generated using Laravel Mix, which is a wrapper around many tools, and works off the webpack.mix.js in the root of the project.